Maharashtra Assembly to convene next week: New MLAs to be sworn in

 BJP responsible for political deadlock in Maharashtra, Shiv Sena must end alliance: Congress

 In the recent assembly polls, the BJP emerged as the single largest party by winning 105 seats in the 288-member House.
 The Sena won 56.
-Claiming that the BJP had agreed to a "50-50" formula on power sharing in the state, the Sena has demanded that the top seat should be shared between the two.
+Claiming that the BJP had agreed to a "50-50" formula on power-sharing in the state, the Sena has demanded that the top seat should be shared between the two.
 Pawar said on Wednesday that the mandate for his party and its ally Congress is to sit in opposition.
 It is for the BJP-Sena to form the government, he added.

 A delegation of the BJP, the single largest party in the House, would meet governor Bhagat Singh Koshyari on Thursday "with a message approved by chief minister Devendra Fadnavis," senior leader Sudhir Mungantiwar said.